Aqupila/evo-core/README.md

 ## Contact

-If you have any questions or feedback,
+If you have any questions or feedback, please contact us at [support@aqupila.com](mailto:support@aqupila.com).

+---

+This README provides a comprehensive overview of the Evo Management Platform.
+It includes information about the platform's features, technologies, installation, usage, contributing guidelines, support information, license, and contact information.
+This detailed information will help users understand and utilize the platform effectively.
+We encourage community involvement and contributions to further enhance Evo.

+Gemini can make mistakes, including about people, so double-check it.
+Your privacy and Gemini